-France, Germany and Amsterdam
+France, Germany, Switzerland and Amsterdam

 Students will be extensively briefed regarding travel arrangements prior to departure, and schedules with addresses and telephone numbers will be given to each participant.
 All travel arrangements will be made by the program director and approved by the university.

 Jun 5 - Depart from San Angelo

 Jun 11 - Lucerne - Mt.
 Pilates Excursion

 Jun 12 - Lucerne - Strasbourg - Batorama boat cruise

 Jun 13 - Strasbourg - Alsacien Museum